The trees change into vibrant colors and coffees become cozier.

 The air is getting cooler and fall is around the corner in Europe.
 The continent is a little jewelry box full of ancient and historical monuments what become even more charming when it comes to this part of the year.
 The trees change into vibrant colors and coffees become cozier.

-1. Hallstadt, Austria
+1. Hallstatt, Austria

 2. Bruge, Belgium

 For those looking for less touristy places, Brugge, the capital of West Flanders, Belgium is a great choice.
 The canals and historic parts of the town make this destination a perfect romantic fall holiday choice.
 The town is fairly compact but that doesn’t mean you will be bored.
 There are a bunch of things to discover.
-The city center has been recognised as a UNESCO World Heritage Site.
+The city center has been recognized as a UNESCO World Heritage Site.
 And besides chocolate, waffles and beer the place is also famous of it’s handmade laces.

 3. Prague, Czech Republic